 Bengt Forsberg, pianist (Sweden)

-As a soloist, Bengt Forsberg is noted for unearthing and performing neglected repertory.
-In addition to his carreer as a soloist Forsberg is par excellence known as a lied-pianist.
+In addition to his carreer as a soloist Bengt Forsberg is par excellence known as a lied-pianist.
 Particularly remarkable is his cooperation with the Swedish mezzo-soprano Anne Sofie von Otter.
 The recording association between Forsberg and von Otter began in 1989 with an album of songs by Jean Sibelius and has continued since.

 Iain Burnside, pianist (United Kingdom)